akb825/DeepSea/README.md

 * Modular Shader Language: the tool is required to build shaders.
 Download the repository and follow the instructions to build and install the tool.
 Make sure the tool is on `PATH`.
 * [Cuttlefish](https://github.com/akb825/Cuttlefish): this is recommended to create textures.
 Download the repository and follow the instructions to build and install the tool.
 Make sure the tool is on `PATH`.
-* [gtest](https://github.com/google/googletest): after installing the library, you may need to set the `GTEST_ROOT` CMake variable to the installation location.
+* [gtest](https://github.com/google/googletest): after installing the library you may need to set the `GTEST_ROOT` CMake variable to the installation location.
-* [SDL](https://www.libsdl.org/): after installing the library, you may need to set the `SDL_PATH` CMake variable to the installation location.
+* [SDL](https://www.libsdl.org/): after installing the library you may need to set the `SDL_PATH` CMake variable to the installation location.
 * [FreeType](https://www.freetype.org/): after installing the library, you may need to set the `FREETYPE_DIR` environment variable to the installation location.
+* [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/): after installing the library you may need to set the `HARFBUZZ_PATH` CMake variable to the installation location.
+Some notes when building HarfBuzz from source:
+	* The [ragel](http://www.colm.net/open-source/ragel/) tool is required.
+Make sure that the `RAGEL` CMake variable is set to the path to `ragel`.
-* [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/): when building HarfBuzz from source, the [ragel](http://www.colm.net/open-source/ragel/) tool is required.
-When building under Windows, this must be done using [MinGW](https://sourceforge.net/projects/mingw/). (be sure to install the developer-tools, base, and gcc-g++ packages, then run `C:\MinGW\msys\1.0\msys.bat` for the console; also add `C:\MinGW\bin` to `PATH` to make sure the program can be run) Make sure that the `RAGEL` CMake variable is set to the path to ragel and the `HB_HAVE_FREETYPE` CMake variable is set to `ON`.
-After installing the library, you may need to set the `HARFBUZZ_PATH` CMake variable to the installation location.
+	* When building under Windows, building `ragel` must be done using [MinGW](https://sourceforge.net/projects/mingw/).
+Be sure to install the developer-tools, base, and gcc-g++ packages, then run `C:\MinGW\msys\1.0\msys.bat` for the console to perform the build.
+Also add `C:\MinGW\bin` to `PATH` to make sure `ragel` can be run oustide of a MinGW console.
+	* The `HB_HAVE_FREETYPE` CMake variable should be set to `ON`.
+	* If you intend to build DeepSea as a shared library, it is recommended you build HarfBuzz as a shared library as well.
+This prevents you from manually linking HarfBuzz's direct dependencies with DeepSea as well.

 ## Linux/Mac OS X